Nova-Atomic/Rimworld-Together/README.md

 docker compose up --build # Add -d to run in background
 ```

 This will create a `data` folder in the current directory, which will contain all the generated server files.
+Be sure to edit the server config and change the IP to your local IP address, or `0.0.0.0`.

 ### Without Docker